Breast Reduction (Reduction Mammoplasty) Surgery Information

 It may be really useful to get some household chores done before you go in for your operation.
 Taking the bins out, cleaning and doing a big grocery shop before your breast reduction will give you more of a chance to rest after your operation.
-It may be also be helpful to cook some meals and freeze them so that you do not have to worry about cooking either!
+It may also be helpful to cook some meals and freeze them so that you do not have to worry about cooking either.

 Try to place hard to reach cupboard items such as mugs, crockery and dry food on the kitchen counter.
-This will prevent you having to stretch to reach them, which can help your recovery as stretching can place strain on your incisions.
+This will prevent you from having to stretch to reach them, which can help your recovery as stretching can place strain on your incisions.

 Children & pets